|

 CYNEWARD:

-Variant of Anglo-Saxon Cyneweard, meaning
+Variant spelling of Anglo-Saxon Cyneweard, meaning

 "royal guard."

-"Royal guard."
-Early Anglo-Saxon name
+CYNEWEARD: Early Anglo-Saxon name

-of disputed origin, but most likely from the Old English elements cyne
+composed of the Old English elements cyne

-"royal" and weard "guard."
+"royal" and weard "guard,"

-(Dægmund): "Day guardian."
 Anglo-Saxon name

 composed of the Old English elements dæg "day" and

-mund "guardian, protector."
+mund "guardian, protector," hence

 DHELWEARD: